Author: Ameeba

 Conceptual Example Code

-The attacker might exploit this vulnerability using an HTTP request similar to the following:
+An attacker might exploit this vulnerability by sending a crafted HTTP request like the following:

 Host: target.example.com